bruceravel/SCFtests/use.md

 If you add a new material, you should edit the `fefftest.py` plugin file to add the name of your new material to the list at line 42.

+If your test requires modification of the `feff.inp` file, then you should edit the `<material>.mustache` file for each material accordingly and add the necessary parameters to the `<material>.json` files.
+Be sure to provide a sensible default for your new parameters so that other tests will still run correctly.

 # Results and documentation